jrwashburn/mina-pool-payout/README.md

 -   Set `POOL_PUBLIC_KEY` to the public key of the pool account being tracked for payouts.
 This should be the block producer public key.

--   Set `POOL_MEMO` to the DiscordID or other message to be sent in the payout memo field

 -   Set `SEND_TRANSACTION_FEE` to the transaction fee for payout transactions.
 It is specified in the .env file in MINA, but will be translated to NANOMINA for the actual payment transactions.
 Double check that this is in Mina!

 -   Set `SEND_PAYOUT_THRESHOLD` to a minimum threshold which payout amounts must exceed to be sent.
 Default is 0, and payout transaction amount must _exceed_ this number to be sent.
 Also specified in Mina!